 Formal responsibility for determining student admissions rests with the school's governors.
-However, in discharging these responsibilities in relation to Year 7 the governors have adopted the County Council's procedure for selective admissions.
+However, in discharging these responsibilities in relation to Year 7 the governors have engaged Warwickshire County Council to operate the process on the school's behalf.

 Eligibility and Priority for Entry in Year 7